iitiankrrish/CollaborativeWhiteBoard/README.md

 Follow these instructions to get the project up and running on your local machine.

 ### Prerequisites
--   **Node.js:** v18 or later is recommended.
+-   **Node.js:** v18 or later
 -   **npm:** Should be included with Node.js.
 -   **Git:** To clone the repository.
--   **MongoDB Atlas:** A free account is needed to get a database connection string.
+-   **MongoDB Atlas:** Needed to get a database connection string (The url can be changed to connect it to the the MongoDB Compass and CORS code may be altered to run locally and avoid connecting to the Atlas )

 ### 1. Clone the Repository
-First, clone the project from GitHub to your local machine.
+Clone the project from GitHub to your local machine.

 ```bash
 git clone https://github.com/iitiankrrish/CollaborativeWhiteBoard.git